broadsignmarketing/broadsign_ace/slides/brapex-publicidad-exterior.md

 ---
 ## CHALLENGE

 Continuously deliver fast service and innovative tech offerings to offer impactful DOOH campaigns for publishers.

 ## AUDIENCE

 Pedestrians & Drivers

 ## SOLUTION

 With Broadsign, Brapex is able to deliver a variety of media to its screens and manage inventory in real-time, enabling its customers to utilise location-based DOOH campaigns.
 Brapex also offers its screens to charitable organizations; with Broadsign, it can easily rearrange its campaigns and support causes it believes in.

-## PRODUCTS

-Broadsign Control, Broadsign Reach

 ## LOCATION